What is romance if not repeat flowering?

 If we liken the arts to a tree, it has many branches and encompasses various ways of recording events and telling stories.
 The film and writing about young Billy Elliot illustrate the journey of an 11-year-old English boy who discovers a passion for ballet while living through the 1984-85 United Kingdom miners' strike.
 Billy represents the intersection of personal passion and community struggle.

 The driving force behind the film is Mr Lee Hall (born 1966), an English writer and lyricist best known for writing the screenplay for Billy Elliot and creating the book and lyrics for its stage musical adaptation of the same name.
 Additionally, he wrote the play The Pitmen Painters and the screenplays for the film War Horse.
-Mr Hall has confirmed that the character of Billy and his journey had been motivated by the experiences of Sir Thomas Boaz Allen CBE FRCM (born 1944), an English operatic baritone who faced similar struggles while trying to pursue his artistic dreams in the North East.
+Mr Hall has confirmed that the character of Billy and his journey had been motivated by the experiences of Sir Thomas Boaz Allen CBE FRCM (born 1944), an English operatic baritone who faced similar struggles while trying to pursue his artistic dreams in the North East of England.

 One can ponder whether Sir Thomas's experience would have been straightforward if he had grown up in the mining communities of the Welsh Valleys, where there is a greater appreciation for singing as a form of expression.